 Every year to celebrate the anniversary of June 2 in Rome, an important ceremony takes place, in which the highest office of the state, the President of the Republic, takes part.

-Later, in Via dei Fori Imperiali, a military parade takes place.
+Later, in Via dei Fori Imperiali, the road that runs alongside the archaeological complex of the wonderful Roman Forum, a military parade takes place.
 Finally, there is the opening to the public of the wonderful gardens of the Palazzo del Quirinale, the official residence of the President of the Republic.
 Every year thousands of people take the opportunity to visit the Palace, which is always open to the public, for a few days a week.

 Although 2 June a very important day, which marks the birth of modern Italy, there are still no real traditions or even typical dishes to cook.
 However, this doesn't mean that there is no way to make Festa della Repubblica a special day.
 Those in Rome on the occasion of June 2 can of course attend the live celebrations.
 However, a few weeks before the official start of summer, the climate in Italy is generally mild and the sun shines almost everywhere.

-The Italians take the opportunity to organize a fun day out of town and with a little luck even to go for the first trips to the beach.
+The Italians take the opportunity to organize a fun day out of town and with a little luck even to go for the first trips to the beach in the most beautiful beaches in Italy.
 Even better when 2 June happens close to the weekend.
-In this case, many also take the opportunity to travel a bit, for example to visit a city of art.
+In this case, many also take the opportunity to travel a bit, there are perfect destinations for a holiday in Italy in June.

 Even for those who stay in their own city, the options are many.
-It's a good opportunity to visit monuments, to organize a picnic in the park, or maybe to keep fit with a little urban trekking.
-Very often, at least in the larger cities, the shops are open all day, so this is also the right occasion to go shopping.
+It's a good opportunity to visit monuments, to organize a picnic in the park, to keep fit with a little urban trekking Or take part in some interesting initiative, discover the 7 events not to be missed in Italy in June 2025.

 The Republic must be just and uncorrupted, strong and humane: strong with all the guilty, humane with the weak and dispossessed.
 This is what those who conquered it wanted after twenty years of struggle against fascism and two years of war of liberation